-7.3.1 Addressing Sustainability Indicators

-The proposed projects would contribute toward eliminating the projected groundwater overdraft described in the Chapter 2's Water Budget section and in maintaining groundwater levels above those identified in Chapter 5 by reducing groundwater pumping or enhancing net recharge into the groundwater aquifer.
-The sustainability indicators are measured directly or by proxy, with groundwater elevation used as either the direct or proxy indicator.
+Activity Current Status Anticipated Timing Estimated Cost ^a a Estimated cost based on planning documents and professional judgment AF = acre-feet 7.3.1 Addressing Sustainability Indicators The proposed projects would contribute toward eliminating the projected groundwater overdraft described in the Chapter 2's Water Budget section and in maintaining groundwater levels above those identified in Chapter 5 by reducing groundwater pumping or enhancing net recharge into the groundwater aquifer.
+The sustainability indicators are measured directly or by proxy, with groundwater elevation used as either the direct or proxy indicator for all sustainability indicators with the exception of water quality and subsidence.
 Table 7-2 summarizes of how the projects and management actions in this GSP will address the applicable sustainability indicators for the Basin.
 Seawater intrusion is not applicable to the Basin, due to distance from the Pacific Coast.
 Physical benefits of the projects and management actions in the GSP are described under each project and action in Section 7.3 and Section 7.4, below.